Now is the time to prepare for next spring’s calving season

 Can you identify a pattern of problems?

 Was most of the death loss right at delivery and involved two-year old heifers?
 This could indicate that sire selection needs to be done more carefully, with attention being paid to low birth weight EPD sires for heifers.
-It may be too late to change sire selection for this year, however, putting more emphasis on calving ease sires can be helpful for future calf crops.
 Perhaps the heifers were underdeveloped.
 This could contribute to more calving difficulty than necessary.
 Do you provide assistance to heifers after they have been in stage II of labor for one hour?

 Was the death loss more prevalent after the calves had reached 5 days to 2 weeks of age?
 This of course often means that calf diarrhea (or scours) is a major concern.
 Calf scours will be more likely to occur to calves from first calf heifers.
 Calves that receive inadequate amounts of colostrum within the first 6 hours of life are 5 to 6 times more likely to die from calf scours.
 Calves that are born to thin heifers are weakened at birth and receive less colostrum which compounds their likelihood of scours.
 Often, these same calves were born via a difficult delivery and adds to the chances of getting sick and dying.
 All of this means that we need to reassess the bred heifer growing program to assure that the heifers were in a body condition score of 6 (moderate flesh) at calving time.
 If calf diarrhea is a significant cause of loss and expense, visit with your large animal veterinarian about other management changes that may help.
 Pre-calving vaccinations of the cows may be recommended in some cases.